Citation, DOI, disclosures and article data

 Patients with chronic uncontrolled hyperuricemia, such as those with chronic kidney disease, may develop chronic tophaceous gout.
 In chronic tophaceous gout, there are solid urate crystal collections (tophi) and chronic inflammatory and destructive changes in surrounding connective tissue 12.
 These tophi are typically yellow-white in color, non-tender, and are typically located within the articular structures, bursae, or the ears 12.

 The pathology is characterized by monosodium urate crystals deposition in periarticular soft tissues.
-The crystals are needle-shaped and are strongly birefringent in plane-polarised light 10.
-The synovial fluid is generally a poor solvent for monosodium urate and therefore crystallisation occurs at low temperatures.
+The crystals are needle-shaped and are negatively birefringent in plane-polarized light 10.
+The synovial fluid is generally a poor solvent for monosodium urate and therefore crystallization occurs at low temperatures.
 The crystals are chemotactic and activate complement.

 There are five recognized stages of gout:

 The primary risk factor is hyperuricemia, although only a small proportion of patients with hyperuricemia develop gout, often taking 20 to 30 years to develop.
-The two mechanisms by which hyperuricemia can develop are either undersecretion of uric acid by the kidneys (most common) or overproduction of uric acid (only 10% of cases).
+There are two mechanisms by which hyperuricemia can develop:

-The reason gout is uncommon in premenopausal women is thought to be due to oestrodiol having a urate-lowering effect 13.
+The reason gout is uncommon in premenopausal women is thought to be due to estradiol having a urate-lowering effect 13.